 Then perhaps there can finally be a sensible approach to the price of alcohol and licensing laws and a strategy for health education which doesn’t revolve around frightening us to death.

-In the meantime, I’m off to check the corkscrew is in working order and I’ll make sure not to click on any alcohol related articles online for the rest of the day.
+In the meantime, I’m off to check the corkscrew is in working order and I’ll make sure not to click on any alcohol-related articles online for the rest of the day.
 How safe is a glass of wine?
 It’s time somebody, somewhere told us definitively.